keboola/connection-docs/flows/index.md

 In the tab **All Runs**, you can check how your flow is running with a detailed breakdown of each task.

 In **Jobs** you’ll see how the flow runs and triggers each individual component sequentially.
 The status updates in real-time.
-Once the last of your extractors finishes, the transformations will be triggered.
-After they complete, the writer(s) will run, and the flow will be finalized.
+Once the last of your data source connectors finishes, the transformations will be triggered.
+After they complete, the data destination connector(s) will run, and the flow will be finalized.
 In the end, you’ll see either a **Success** message or an error notification if something went wrong.